SAP/node-hdb/README.md

 Another possibility is to use the functions
 `TO_DATE`, `TO_DATS`, `TO_TIME` and `TO_TIMESTAMP` in your
-SQL statement to convert your string to a valid datetime type.
+SQL statement to convert your string to a valid DATETIME type.

 Bulk Insert
 ---------------

-If you want to insert multiple rows with a single execute you just have to provide the all parameters as array.
+If you want to insert multiple rows with a single execution you just have to provide the all parameters as array, for example:

 ```js
 client.prepare('insert into TEST.NUMBERS values (?, ?)', function(err, statement){